This paper looks at the volume of primary and secondary legislation in the UK from 1850 to the present day.Jump to full report >>

-This paper looks at the volume of legislation over the last 60 years.
+This paper looks at the volume of legislation since 1850.
 It covers both primary and secondary (or delegated) legislation.
 Figures are shown for calendar years and parliamentary sessions, the length of which varies depending on the timing of general elections and Queen’s Speeches.

 While the number of Acts has generally been in decline over the last 40 years, the number of Statutory Instruments (many of which are not considered by or laid before Parliament) has increased.
 The number of pages of legislation has been higher in recent years compared with 30 years ago.